kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

-# AWS Cloud Integration Using IAM Roles for Service Accounts (IRSA)
+# AWS Cloud Integration Using IRSA/EKS Pod Identities

 There are many ways to integrate your AWS Cost and Usage Report (CUR) with Kubecost.
 This tutorial is intended as the best-practice method for users whose environments meet the following assumptions:

 1. Kubecost will run in a different account than the AWS Payer Account
-1. The IAM permissions will utilize AWS [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
+1. The IAM permissions will utilize AWS [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
 1. The configuration of Kubecost will be done using a *cloud-integration.json* file, and not via Kubecost UI (following infrastructure as code practices)

 If this is not an accurate description of your environment, see our [AWS Cloud Integration](aws-cloud-integrations.md) doc for more options.

+{% hint style="info" %}
+Kubecost also supports [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) as an alternative to IRSA.
+To set up EKS Pod Identities, complete steps 1-4 of the below tutorial fully, then follow Step 5 until you are prompted to move to the [optional Step 6](aws-cloud-integration-using-irsa.md#step-6-optional-setting-up-eks-pod-identity) below.
+{% endhint %}

 ## Overview of Kubecost CUR integration